five82/desktop/README.md

 Requirements: A base Arch Linux install or a minimal installation using archinstall.

-*Note: You will need to modify the archbase and openssh roles.
-The gitconfig and ssh key tasks are specific to my account.*
+*Note: Ansiible Vault files are not stored in this repo.
+You will need to modify the following roles that use them.*
+  *-archbase*
+  *-music*
+  *-openssh*